Class 11 Statistical Tools and Interpretation

 The last topic in class 11 statistical tools and interpretation is the introduction to index numbers.
 Index numbers are a statistical tool which helps in measuring variations between the related variables of a group.
 They act as a relative measure of a group of data and they offer a precise measurement of the quantitative change in the concerned variables.

-Index numbers help in understanding the changes in the standard of living and act as a barometer for measuring money as well.
+Index numbers help in understanding the changes in the standard of living and act as a barometer for measuring changes in the purchasing power of money as well.
 Index numbers are also really helpful in major decisions related to businesses such as determining the rate of the premium.

 Practice Questions for Class 11 Statistical Tools And Interpretation

-Here are a few practice questions which will help you prepare the chapter class 11 statistical tools and interpretation much better.
+Here are a few practice questions which will help you prepare this unit much better.

 • The coefficients of variations for the two distributions are 60 and 70 and their standard deviations are 21 and 16 respectively.
 Determine its arithmetic mean.